HrishiSathya/hrishi-sathya.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi there!
-I'm Hrishi"
+I'm Hrishi, a 3rd Year PhD Student at Yale"
 author_profile: true
 redirect_from:
   - /about/